VikashMaurya10/nextjs-boilerplate-with-auth/README.md

 // or

 /**
- * Home page for application
+ * Login page for application
  * Route name "/login"
  */
 ```